-Before Bamboo pole can be used for any lasting craft it must be cut and cured.
-Cutting is best in August or Winter, when the water and resins are down.
-Summer time will work as well for harvesting, but with a higher chance of cracks or splitting.
+Before bamboo poles can be used for any lasting craft it must be cut and cured.
+Cutting is best in August or winter, when the water and resins are down.
+Bamboo can be harvested in the summer, but with a higher chance of cracking and splitting.
 Any cutting device will work for harvesting bamboo.
-A folding saw or a hefty knife are my favorites.
 If cutting with a knife, cut at a 45 degree angle with one swipe to prevent splitting or crushing the bamboo.
-At this point I would like to remind you to stop, take a minute, think about what it is you want to make.
-Look for the right piece, listen to the breeze though the grove.
-Find a area that removing a piece will be of benefit to the stand.
-And finally show respect and reverence, for it is not only a exceptional natural material, but the spirit of a people.

-1. SOAKING: A method commonly used in India is to soak bamboo pole for ninety days in water.
+1. SOAKING: A method commonly used in India to soak bamboo poles for ninety days in water.
 Then set to dry in a sunny area for two weeks.
-I have tried this technique, but only with limited success, due to the extreme heat during Arizona summers.
-I have yet to try the same method during the winter season.

-2. AIR DRYING: Cut the bamboo leaving the branches and leafs still attached.
+2. AIR DRYING: Cut the bamboo leaving the branches and leaves still attached.
 Store the bamboo upright in the sun for two weeks.
-Then continue drying in a cool dry place out of direct sunlight, cross your fingers and hope for the best.
+Then continue drying in a cool dry place out of direct sunlight.
 Depending on the area, watch for molding.

 3. ABURANUKI: The Japanese

-1. Make a pre-cut with a sharp blade before any sawing.
+1. Pre-cut with a sharp blade before any sawing.
 This will prevent fibers from splintering during the cutting process.

-Now that you have completed your bamboo masterpiece, what now?
-You will need to use some kind of finish for your project.
+Lastly, you will need to use some kind of finish for your project.
 The traditional heat and grease works well.
-Just lightly heat the piece over coals just until it's warm, then liberally apply oil, grease or fat to the piece.
+Just lightly heat the piece over coals just until it's warm, then liberally apply oil, grease or fat, to the piece.
 At no point should the bamboo become too hot to hold bare handed.

 Other methods include the use of modern sealers.
-Now, to stay primitive there is one excellent sealer I would use: natural shellac.
-You say, "What, shellac is primitive?"
-Well yes, used from the times of ancient Egypt .
+A highly recommended sealer is shellac.
 Shellac is nontoxic, food safe, water proof and will last for years.
-I currently use purchased shellac flakes dissolved in alcohol.

 Copyright 2001.
 Master Garden Products.
 All Rights Reserved.